ke301/facebookhackingweek9/README.md

 going through the Google Cloud SDK installer.

 3. Another issue was that I had some trouble getting the sesson.json file off the MHN-admin machine after exporting.
+For some reason "scp" was giving me problems.
 These are all classic sort of Linux problems of package managers not setting up right, or some config file.